Here are some frequently asked questions:

 When and Where do I pick up my order?

-If your order has already been harvested, packed and ready for sale you may pick up at one of our locations or directly from the farm.
+With the exception of whole and/or half beef, lamb and pork, you may pick up at one of our drop off locations or directly from the farm.

 Back to the top